rhythmictech/terraform-azurerm-vm/README.md

-# terraform-azurerm-template
+# terraform-azurerm-vm
-Template repo for Azure module
+linux VM on Azure